humanmade/aws-analytics/README.md

 Filters the entire array passed to the client side.

-**`altis.analytics.elasticsearch.url <string>`**

-Filters the Elasticsearch server URL.

 **`altis.analytics.noop <bool>`**

 Returning `false` from this filter will prevent any events or updated endpoint data from being sent to Pinpoint.
 The built in usage for this is to prevent logging events on page previews.

-**`altis.analytics.max_index_age <int>`**

-Filter the maximum number of days to keep real time stats available for.
-The default number of days is the maximum of 90, after which data is removed.
-This is important for streamlining your user's privacy.

-Insights and aggregated analytics data can be calculated, updated and stored in the database in cases where you wish to retain information for longer periods of time such as number of page views.

-**`altis.analytics.max_s3_backup_age <int>`**

-Filter the maximum number of days to keep backup data for.
-The default number of days is 90, in accordance with AWS Pinpoint, after which time data is removed.
-This is important for streamlining your users' privacy.
-There is no upper limit on this value, however you should make sure any long term data storage is explained to users when opting in to tracking.

 **`altis.analytics.exclude_bots <bool>`**